mindsphere/mindsphere.github.io/docs/mindconnect-nodejs/agent-development/mindconnect-agent.md

 Create an asset (In example it is called **AcmeMotor**) of type Engine in AssetManager for your data.

-### Step 2: Create an agent of type MindConnectLib in Mindsphere
+### Step 2: Create an agent of type MindConnectLib in MindSphere

-Create an agent in Asset Manager of type core.MindConnectLib create initial JSON token and store it to file (e.g. agentconfig.json)
+Create an agent in Asset Manager of type MindConnectLib (core.mclib) create initial JSON token and store it to file (e.g. agentconfig.json)

 ```json
 {